SuperOfficeDocs/superoffice-docs/user-guide/en/clients/sales/project/activities-project.md

 ![Project guide activities section -screenshot][img1]

-The **Activities** section tab shows all activities that are linked to the active project: follow-ups (appointments, tasks and phone calls) and documents (including merge documents, reports and email).
+The **Activities** section tab shows all [activities][1] that are linked to the active project: follow-ups (appointments, tasks and phone calls) and documents (including merge documents, reports and email).

 Double-click an activity in the section tab to view or edit it, as required.

-> [!NOTE]
-> Activities are described in more detail under [Activities in SuperOffice CRM][1].

 ## Columns in the Activities section tab